How to Turn a Large E-Commerce Business Profitable

 When the business is showing double-digit growth month-on-month, and triple-digit growth year-on-year, it is prudent to have far greater capacity than one presently needs.
 This excess capacity could be office space, warehouse space, vehicles, devices, people, equipment, server capabilities, customer service seats, and the like.
 But when you are trying to move from a revenue-oriented business to a profit-oriented business, you have to pay attention to capacity utilization.
 Eliminating excessive capacities is an option.
 If you do not exercise that option, then at least stop capacity growth until existing capacities are largely utilized.

-Convert CAPEX (Capital Expenditure) to OPEX (Operating Expenditure) for New Initiatives
+Convert CAPEX to OPEX for New Initiatives

+When you are struggling, you must make sure that your cost to get a new customer is lower.
 It tends to be a sore point for most large e-commerce businesses that are running up huge losses.
 They tend to advertise (often PPC) excessively to gain customers.
 Sometimes the cost of acquisition of a new customer is absurdly high by any yardstick.
 At other times, fancy LTV (lifetime value) of customer computations are used to justify what is an irrationally high cost of acquisition.

 The e-commerce sector is galloping ahead.
 It will be good for all participants if they start turning profitable.
 This article provided you with some of the basic cost-cutting ideas.
 It is impossible for any business to survive in the long term without making profits.